Free Resource · Copy & Share

 • What’s next week’s one thing?

 • Am I drifting?
+Re-score the eight areas

 • Where do I need to adjust?

-• Life changes — your plan should too.
+• Life changes — your plan should too

 “For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.”